Finance · 7 min read · December 18, 2024 · 324 words

 - 2-bed 900 sq ft, west side: $3,400–$4,200/mo.

 The honest answer to 'what does an ADU rent for in LA' is: it depends on neighborhood, rental strategy, and how realistic your operating costs are.
-Here is the data we see across the 120+ ADUs we've delivered.
+Here is the data we see across the LA ADUs we deliver.
+Stress-test it against your specific lot in the ROI calculator.

 Long-term rentals (12-month leases)